Fomode3D/Documentation/node.md

 ```
 13e5cf8c-5834-4e52-b65b-f9281dd1ff91\t200\t3\t0\t1 127:0.0.1:2000\t2\t2 127.0.0.1:2001 127.0.0.1:2002\t5\t1 127.0.0.1:2005\n
 ```
 If the equivalent is 0, then the list of all contractors in all the equivalents will be returned.
-If not 0, then only those contractors with which there are TLs in this equivalents will be shown.
+If not 0, then only those contractors with which there are TLs in these equivalents will be shown.
 The 0 value is reserved, so it can not be used to denote any particular equivalent.
 <br/>
 <br/>
 <br/>